MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 -   Task
 -   Team

- To enable a custom table for business process flows, select the **Business process flows (fields will be created)** check box in the table definition.
+ To enable a custom table for business process flows, select the **Business process flows (columns will be created)** check box in the table definition.
 Note that you can’t undo this action.

 > [!NOTE]
 >  If you navigate to the business process flow stage that contains the `Social Activity` table and choose the **Next Stage** button, you’ll see the **Create** option.
 When you choose **Create**, the **Social Activity** form loads.
 However, because `Social Activity` isn’t valid for `Create` from the app user interface, you won’t be able to save the form and you’ll see the error message: “Unexpected error.”